mrb113/mrb113.github.io/_posts/2016-2-6-Pathfinder-Priority-Inversion.md

 ### How did they fix it?

 There are several different ways to fix a priority inversion.
-The JPL engineers chose *priority inheritance*.
-That means that any task (in this case, the low priority meteorological task) inherits the priority of a higher priority task that is waiting on a resource (information bus) it is holding.
-When it releases the resource, it assumes its original priority.
+One such way is *priority inheritance*.
+That means that any task (in this case, the low priority meteorological task) inherits the priority of a higher priority task that is waiting on a resource it is holding.
+To understand the problem, you can think of this resource as the information bus, but it's really a system resource managed by VxWorks to synchronize inter-task communication (concurrency-savvy readers: VxWorks used a mutex for this).
+When the task releases the resource, it assumes its original priority.
+The operating system in Pathfinder, VxWorks, had an option to turn on priority inheritance.
+Once the team realized the issue, the engineers at JPL were able to turn on this option to fix the inversion.

 ---